What we're doing to conserve

 For more than 20 years, the Southern Nevada Water Authority has been taking actions to respond to the drought and prepare for potential water cuts.

 Water Resource Plan

-Find details on how we plan to meet the community's water needs, both in the short term and for the next half-century.
+Our Water Resource Plan contains details on how we will meet the community's water needs, both in the short term and for the next half-century.